-This chic island resort has two 17th century stone manor houses are its heart, blending effortlessly into its rural location, overlooking the delightful village of Deià, sheltered by the Tramuntana mountains.
+This chic island resort has two 17th-century stone manor houses at its heart, blending effortlessly into its rural location, overlooking the delightful village of Deià, sheltered by the Tramuntana mountains.
 Part of the global Belmond group, this luxury boutique property has a strong sense of place; celebrating its Mallorcan heritage and provenance – writes Andrew Forbes.

 Location